 Website: http://www.return2college.com/awardprogram.cfm

-How to Apply: Submit a 250-word personal statement answering one of three questions related to educational goals and hard work.
+How to Apply: Fill out the online application and include a 250-word or less personal statement answering one of two questions related to an idea or subject you are passionate about.

 Eligibility: Open to 10th-12th graders, college students, and non-traditional students attending or planning to enter an accredited U.S. college or university